 Life in BR

 So you’ve got a new hire and you want to help them acclimate as quickly as possible?
-Send them to our comprehensive digital Life in BR portal with details on community resources, how to get involved, things to do, overviews of neighborhoods and the education system, and much more.
+Invite them to browse our comprehensive Life in BR section with details on community resources, how to get involved, things to do, overviews of neighborhoods and the education system, and much more.

 Our talent tours (explained above) are also a great way to welcome your newest employees.
 Do you have a group of new employees you’d like to go on a tour?
 We can provide a bus tour for small groups.
 These go a long way in building team comradery as well.